Flow & Transport in the Cytoskeleton

-Cell mechanics is key to many cellular processes, including cell shape, cell motility and cell division.
-It is also an important biomarker for probing cell’s pathological changes, and is increasingly used for cancer diagnosis.
-The main component of cell’s mechanical machinery is the cytoskeleton, which is a highly dynamic network of microscopic filaments.
+The cytoskeleton is a highly dynamic network of filaments permeated by the cell cytoplasm.
 The cytoskeletal filaments are continuously moved by forces from nanoscopic motors that attach to and walk along them.
 These movements within the cell generate flows that are on the scale of the cell.
-These induced fluid-structures (filaments) interactions are key to the cytoskeleton mechanics; yet they have been largely ignored in previous studies.
-The purpose of this project is to use computer simulations and mathematical modelling to develop a deep understanding of the role of fluid-structure interactions and cellular flows on the cytoskeleton organization and mechanics.
+These induced fluid-structures (filaments) interactions are the cell’s self-organized structures and their mechanical response; yet they have been largely ignored in previous studies.
+The purpose of this research direction is to use computer simulations and mathematical modeling to understand the role of fluid-structure interactions and cellular flows on the cytoskeleton organization and mechanics.

 Related publications: